 - Pumpkin, squash, and carrots - I mentioned root vegetables earlier, and betacarotene is such an important nutrient to support not only our immune health but our lung health too.
 Roast them, make soups, pies, curries, or any other way that takes your fancy.

 - Brazil nuts - selenium is an important antioxidant that has been shown to help with lung health, not only that, it supports our immune function and aids detoxification too.
 Don’t overdo it though - brazil nuts can have an unpredictably high amount of selenium, and many supplements also contain selenium.
-There is definitely risks of selenium toxicity if consumed in excess.
+There are definitely risks of selenium toxicity if consumed in excess.
 Seafood and organ meats are also rich in selenium so if you consume a lot of these, you may not want to overdo it on the brazil nuts.

 - Berries - these are not in season during fall/winter, and normally I don’t promote eating out-of-season foods but these are SO HIGH in antioxidants and vitamin C, they deserve a mention here.
 I buy frozen organic berries and add them to my smoothies every day.
 Amla berry and camu camu powders are also favorites of mine to add to smoothies as these are super high in Vitamin C - another nutrient that is important in immune & lung health.